Western Michigan vs. Toledo NCAA Football Odds, Plays and Insights | October 23, 2021

 - Western Michigan has gone over the point total in 42.9% of its opportunities this year (three times over seven games with a set point total).

-- When Western Michigan puts up more than 18.7 points, it is 4-1-1 against the spread and 5-1 overall.
+- Western Michigan is 4-1-1 against the spread and 5-1 overall in games when it puts up more than 18.7 points.

-- When Western Michigan totals more than 316.3 yards, the team is 4-2-1 against the spread and 5-2 overall.
+- Western Michigan is 4-2-1 against the spread and 5-2 overall when the team picks up more than 316.3 yards.

 - This year, the Broncos have six turnovers, six fewer than the Rockets have takeaways (12).